Osha 30 General Industry Vs Construction

 Most people pick the wrong course for one of three reasons:

 Here's what happens when you get it wrong: you sit through hours of lockout/tagout for conveyor systems when you needed excavation safety.
-Think about it: you learn about machine guarding for punch presses when you needed fall protection for leading edges.
+Still, you learn about machine guarding for punch presses when you needed fall protection for leading edges.
+Even so, you get the card.
 You pass the quizzes.
-You get the card.
 And you walk onto a job site with gaps in your knowledge that could get someone killed.

 Not dramatic.
 Just true.